moderndatacompany/dataos.info/docs/resources/lens/index.md

 # :resources-lens: Lens

-Lens is a data product consumption layer designed for accessing tabular data in data warehouses or lakehouses.
+Lens is a  logical modelling layer within DataOS desgined for accessing tabular data in data warehouses or lakehouses.
 It operates on top of physical tables, allowing the extension of these tables into Logical Tables by adding logical columns (measures) and relationships.
-Lens exposes APIs such as JDBC, HTTP, and GraphQL for accessing modified data.

-It is intended strictly for direct data consumption and should not be used as a layer for building additional microservices.

 It  empowers analytical engineers, the key architects of business intelligence, with a model-first approach.
-By leveraging Lens , data products can be created to inform decision-making, ensuring that data is logically organized and aligned with business objectives from the outset.
 To understand about the Model-first approach click [here](/resources/lens/core_concepts/).

-As a core resource within the DataOS ecosystem, Lens  enhances the entire data product lifecycle, delivering substantial improvements in developer experience, consumption patterns, and overall data management.

-> The data modeling layer serves as an interface that overlays the underlying data, consistently presenting business users with familiar and well-defined terms like "product," "customer," or "revenue."
-This abstraction enables users to access and consume data in a way that aligns with their understanding, facilitating self-service analytics and reducing dependence on data engineers for ad-hoc data requests.
+!!!tip "Lens within the Data Product Life-cycle"

+    Lens operates within the consumption layer of the Data Product Life Cycle within DataOS, By leveraging Lens , data products can be created to inform decision-making, ensuring that data is logically organized and aligned with business objectives from the outset.
+To consume it, Lens exposes APIs such as JDBC, HTTP, and GraphQL.

 <div style="text-align: center;">
     <img src="/resources/lens/lens_diagram.jpg" alt="Untitled(5)" style="max-width: 80%; height: auto; border: 1px solid #000;">
    <figcaption>Lens Ecosystem<figcaption>
 </div>

+## Why Lens?

+The data modeling layer serves as an interface that overlays the underlying data, consistently presenting business users with familiar and well-defined terms like "product," "customer," or "revenue."
+This abstraction enables users to access and consume data in a way that aligns with their understanding, facilitating self-service analytics and reducing dependence on data engineers for ad-hoc data requests.

+As a core resource within the DataOS ecosystem, Lens  enhances the entire data product lifecycle, delivering substantial improvements in developer experience, consumption patterns, and overall data management.

 ## Key features of Lens

 Lens  is engineered to handle complex and large-scale data models with ease.
 Key features include: